 Ask yourself the following questions to establish what might be going wrong.

 Online agents have become more popular over recent years, but high street estate agents are still used by most sellers.
 The level of service from a high street agent is usually more complete and comprehensive with Energy Performance Certificates, property valuations and hosted viewings coming as standard.

 Even the most attractive, well-located, affordably priced property will stay on the market for longer than it should if it doesn’t receive the right promotion.
 How can you expect to receive offers if hardly anyone realises your house is for sale?

+It is important to hire the services of an experienced estate agents which understands the local housing market.
 Here at Chancellors, we have two centuries of experience in selling houses.
 We’ve learned a thing or two in that time.
 Here are just some of the factors that set us apart from the competition when it comes to marketing a property:

 - We have more than 70,000 active applicants on our books looking to buy a house.

 - Our team makes more than 15,000 proactive calls every working day.

 - As well as advertising houses on all four major portals, we promote them on more than 40 other websites.

 - More than half of our buyers made an offer on a property we actively marketed to them, rather than one they found online.